-- The achievement of a "Clean Audit' with no matters. - The high cost of compliance to current and proposed legislation.
-Compliance requirements are the same for all municipalities, irrespective of their size, and smaller municipalities such as Bergrivier have limited human and financial resources to allocate to compliance. - The on-going implementation of the housing pipeline, especially the funding of the infrastructure required to provide houses and make serviceable land available. - A sustainable service delivery solution for the burgeoning settlements that are owned by the Moravian Church of South Africa. - The rehabilitation of the licenced waste sites and the improvement of recycling in all communities.
+- The high cost of compliance to current and proposed legislation.
+Compliance requirements are the same for all municipalities, irrespective of their size, and smaller municipalities such as Bergrivier have limited human and financial resources to allocate to compliance. - The on-going implementation of the housing pipeline, especially the funding of the infrastructure required to provide houses and make serviceable land available for these housing projects. - A sustainable service delivery solution for the burgeoning settlements that are owned by the Moravian Church of South Africa. - The rehabilitation of the licenced waste sites and the improvement of recycling in all communities.